How to Remove Ink Stains From Clothes

 The Spruce / Almar Creative

-How to Remove Ink Stains with Vinegar and Cornstarch
+How to Remove Ink Stains With Vinegar and Cornstarch

 Vinegar and cornstarch are two other common household products that can be used to remove ink stains.

-1. Wet with Vinegar
+1. Wet With Vinegar

 Wet the ink stain with the vinegar.